11/22/2020 9:31 PM

-© 2013 ATDR
+© 2020 ATDR

 All Texas Dachshund Rescue is unable to adopt any dogs outside of the state of Texas.
 This is necessary because we do not have ATDR volunteers in other states available to do the required pre-adoption home visit, provide post adoption assistance if needed, and conduct routine follow-up for our adopted dogs and their new families and homes.
 We encourage you to search for rescues in your area or state.
 There are also several national Dachshund Rescues as well.

-All adopters must be 21 years of age or older, with at least one source of household income
+All adopters must be 21 years of age or older, with at least one secure source of household income

 All of the above will be taken care of prior to adoption.
 You should, however, still consider taking the dog to your veterinarian upon adoption for a get acquainted visit.

 Adopting a rescued dog is sometimes quite different than bringing home a brand new puppy.
 Sometimes our rescued dogs come from great homes where they have received lots of TLC, but for one reason or another, the family cannot keep them.
 Sometimes the dog has been a stray for some time, been in a shelter, or not been in the best of homes.
 We do not adopt out dogs with known aggression issues.
 We try to do our best to work through “trust issues” with the dogs rather than euthanasia.
 When you adopt a rescued dog, there will be a period of adjustment for both human and pet.
 Lots of understanding, quiet time, and bonding with one or two family members is recommended.
-We will be able to help you with specifics at the time of adoption, but do keep in mind that adopting a rescued dog can be challenging.
+We will be able to help you with specifics at the time of adoption, but do keep in mind that adopting a rescued dog can occasionally have challenges.
 We hope to hear from you soon and thank you for choosing adoption!

-Copyright © 2006-2011 ATDR, Inc. All rights reserved.
+Copyright © 2006-2019 ATDR, Inc. All rights reserved.